ga-curriculum/react-development-short-course-project/project-journey/README.md

 ## 1. Project planning

 Project week starts with project planning.
-For more details and the specific requirements, see the [[tktk Module Name] Deliverables](../project-deliverables/README.md).
+For more details and the specific requirements, see the [React Development Short Course Project Deliverables](../project-deliverables/README.md).

 When you submit your project planning materials your proposal will either be approved, or you'll receive feedback and be asked to make adjustments before a final approval can be given.

 ## 2. Create a GitHub repo

 Once your project proposal is approved, create the public GitHub repo that you'll use for the project.
-See the [[tktk Module Name] Deliverables](../project-deliverables/README.md) for more details.
+See the [React Development Short Course Project Deliverables](../project-deliverables/README.md) for more details.

 ## 3. Build the project